 How Can I Estimate the Right Coverage Amount for My Situation?

 Consider a worst-case scenario.
 A fire comes roaring through your home or apartment and destroys everything.
-As a renter, simply estimate the replacement value of everything you stand to lose.
-Do you have expensive art, jewelry, electronics, or other items?
+As a renter, simply estimate the replacement cost of everything you stand to lose.
+Do you have expensive art, jewelry, electronics, or other high value items?
 Don’t estimate too high, or you’ll be paying for coverage you don’t need.
 And if you figure too low, your claim might not pay for all that you lose.

 Is Homeowners or Renters Insurance Mandatory in Georgia?